 Some leaves have different color patterns: stripes, dots.

-Branches with solid blade leaves we use to coumufliage gaps between flowers and cover an edge of containers.
+Branches with solid blade are used to camouflage gaps between flowers and cover the edge of containers.
 The most common are inexpensive Salal leaves.

-Liner leaves (long leaves) create dynamic or static for an arrangement.
+Liner leaves (long leaves) create dynamic movement or static for an arrangement.

 Airy greens with small leaves add lightness to the arrangement.

-Fern add elegancy to the arrangement and also make it looking fresher.
+Fern add elegancy to the arrangement and also make it look fresher.

-Wildflower theme would be created by using different grass and branches with small leaves.
+A wildflower theme can be created by using different grass and branches with small leaves.

-To cover floral foam use Galax laves.
+To cover floral foam use Galax leaves.
 These leaves are also good for creating pattern for floral collages.

-For fall colors palette use colored or dyed leaves and branches.
+For a fall color palette use colored or dyed leaves and branches.

-Some leaves don’t last in floral foam but are beautiful addition elegant arrangement created in water.
-Also they are perfect for clear vase lining.
+Some leaves don’t last in floral foam but are a beautiful addition to an elegant arrangement created in water.
+They are also perfect for clear vase lining.

-To finish bridal bouquets use around flowers velvety leaves of Lambs Ear or Dusty Miller.
-A stem of Umbrella Fern creates natural bouquet holder.
-Long-lasting silky leaves of Silver Tree would be perfect to cover a bouquet holder.
+To finish bridal bouquets use velvety leaves of Lambs Ear or Dusty Miller around the flowers.
+A stem of Umbrella Fern creates a natural bouquet holder.
+Long-lasting silky leaves of Silver Tree are perfect for covering a bouquet holder.